 I spent 30 years working and ‘playing’ at radio--grateful for the KBPS Summer Sound experience!"

 “I’ve been on the radio in Portland for more than 30 years.
-Currently I am on the air 9am to 3pm at Oldies 106.7, a Clear Channel radio station.
+Currently I am on the air Noon-6PM at 106.7 The Eagle, a Clear Channel radio station.
 KBPS was a program I discovered when I was a sophomore at Benson Polytechnic High School.
 I received a quality college level radio education while still attending high school.
 KBPS helped me with my public speaking, the technical aspects of radio and allowed me to feel the adrenaline rush of cracking a “LIVE” microphone.
 Once I went on the air live on KBPS I was hooked.
 KBPS gave me a sense of direction that usually takes most people years to discover.
 After my extraordinary education at KBPS they assisted me with job search connections and maintained contact with me over the years almost like a family member.
 In fact, that is how I see KBPS even now, as family.”

 "Although I was only involved in the radio program at KBPS for one school year, I learned a great deal about the broadcast industry in that short amount of time.
 Being at KBPS gave me my first exposure to “real” broadcast equipment.
 I learned how to thread a reel-to-reel my first day there.
 (Of course, we don’t use reels anymore, but my point is, that a very relevant skill – at that time – was taught right from the start).
 I learned how to properly run a broadcast console, and how to work as a team with my fellow students to put a program together.
 The instructors know their stuff, and they teach with great patience.
 Kevin Flink was truly a saint, dealing with us newbies.
 He made the whole experience very enjoyable.
 I looked forward to learning something new each day.